 Here are some real-life examples how some of our clients had been adversely affected by unqualified advice from the mortgage brokers.
 These are just a sample of examples that we are aware off.
 There are many other untold examples out there.

 Case 1.
-Mortgage Broker provided misleading valuation, resulting in Home Buyer missing out on their Dream Home.
+Mortgage Broker provided misleading valuation, resulting in Home Buyer missing out on their Dream Home, and suffering about $10,000 financial loss.

 Because of this unqualified advice from the mortgage clerk, our client missed out on their dream home.
-Their intense preparation and their hope was dashed by this uncalled-for disruption from the mortgage clerk.
+Their intense preparation and their hopes were dashed by this uncalled-for disruption from the mortgage clerk.
 They were emotionally distraught, knowing they could have bought their dream home, if they had not listened to the poor and unqualified advice from the mortgage clerk.

-It was their dream home, their kids love the house so much they had even chosen their rooms during the property inspection.
+It ticked all boxes, and it was their dream home.
+Their kids loved the house so much they had even chosen their rooms during the property inspection.
 They were full of hope and they had been discussing and planning how they could use the house.
 They had the capacity to pay for it, and they wanted this so much.
-But because they had received and trusted an unqualified advice from an unqualified mortgage broker, they missed out.
+But because of the unqualified advice from the mortgage broker, they missed out.

 They realised that they had misplaced their trusts, and their heart sank when they knew what they had done.
 They could have walked away with the keys to their dream home, if they had not trusted their mortgage broker's property advice.